3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

 ## Initialize Git for the project (if it is not)

+If your project is the git repository itself then directly move to [install heroku](#install-heroku)

 ```bash
 $ git init
 Initialized empty Git repository in your-project-path/.git/